 Naturally hard working, they are at their best when kept busy.
 This doesn’t mean spending every minute of the day exercising.
 But it does mean including your dog in daily activities and finding creative ways to keep their minds occupied.

 Australian shepherd Poodle mix grooming

-Despite the Poodles non-shed, allergy friendly coat.
+One reason Poodles are used so often as part of a mixed breed is to benefit from their hypoallergenic coat.
+Despite the Poodle’s non-shed, allergy-friendly coat.
 It doesn’t necessarily mean that the offspring will inherit the same properties of its Poodle parent.

 Australian shepherd Poodle mix health

 It’s often believed that combining the DNA of two different dog breeds produces a more robust dog with fewer health issues.
 Although this is sometimes true, it’s always worth noting the common health problems of the parent breeds;